Tomek4861/UniversityTimetableOptimizer/README.md

 ## Usage Example
-1. After selecting semester, I add all courses required in the semester, so I copy from USOS all ids.
+1. After selecting the semester, add all the required courses by copying their IDs from USOS.
-2. Let's say that I'm lazy and I don't want to participate in any classed before 9:00.
-So, using data from USOS I blacklist all groups from all courses that have classes before 9:00.
+2. Assume that you prefer not to attend any classes before 9:00 AM.
+Using the data from USOS, blacklist all groups that have classes scheduled before 9:00 AM.
-3. Next I set travel times.
-Because I travel by car, I set higher times for peak hours.
+3. Next, set the travel times.
+For example, if you travel by car, set longer travel times for peak hours.
-4. I click `Create Plan` and wait for the timetable to be generated.
+4. Click `Create Plan` and wait for the timetable to be generated.

 Using the blacklisting feature you can easily avoid classes with lecturers you don't like, or classes that are too early or too late for you.